imsubhamsingh/Simple_-Blockchain/README.md

 # Simple_Blockchain
-A simple Blockchain from scratch implemented in python
+A simple Blockchain with Mining from scratch implemented in python
 # Dependencies
 * hashlib
 * datetime